An open API service indexing awesome lists of open source software.

 5. **Demand Composition**.
 Abstractions should be single-purpose and replaceable.
 A composable abstraction is easy to add and remove from an existing program.
 Every package must be useful and documented independent of any other context.
 New features should first be attempted as a new package.
 If impossible, attempt to break up the existing package to make it more composable.
 However, tightly coupled modules that almost always change together in both directions should be moved to the same package.

 6. **Distribute Cohesively**.
 Extremely composable ecosystems are difficult to learn and use.
-Therefore the packages will be wrapped up into a single package as dependencies and re-exported as a single toolbox (remix) for both distribution and documentation.## Goals
+Remix will be distributed as a single `remix` package for both distribution and documentation.

-The goal is to develop all packages independently, and then stitch them together into the `remix` package for ease of use.
-However, all packages that make up Remix should be usable standalone as well.
-This forces us to consider package boundaries and helps us keep public interfaces portable and interopable.
+Although we recommend the `remix` package for ease of use, all packages that make up Remix should be usable standalone as well.
+This forces us to consider package boundaries and helps us define public interfaces that are portable and interoperable.

 Each package in Remix: